lucaelin/text2nosql-demo/README.md

 }
 ```

-We can now use the feedback button to include this query as a good example.
+We can now use the feedback button to mark this query as a good example.
 Now
 when we input `over 500 USD`, the system will use in-context learning from the
 previous query to correctly generate the following query: